iabhimanyu/url-shortening/README.md

 ## url-shortening
+# Short the long url & redirect to original url.

-#Short the URL using NodeJS, MongoDB, Express
+# Tools used :- NodeJS, MongoDB, Express

 ## Cloning and Running the Application in local

 Clone the project into local

-# Create Database in cloud MongoDB.
+Create Database in cloud MongoDB.

-# Edit the default.json file with your mongoURI and baseUrl
-# Use production.json in production env
+Edit the default.json file with your mongoURI and baseUrl Use production.json in production env

 Install all the npm packages.
 Go into the project folder and type the following command to install all npm packages